 A good proportion of Motebong’s guests come to the resort to relax and spend their time fishing in the Katse Dam, Lesotho.
 This is stocked with the local Trout fish and Yellowfish, the preferred fish eaten by the Basotho local in and around Ha Lejone.
 Motebong has almost 150 metres of shoreline from which anglers can pursue their passion, and guests are also permitted to bring in their own craft which can be launched from the banks in the camp.

 Whilst guests are permitted to do as much fishing as they like, Motebong promotes responsible fishing, which dictates that a “catch and release” prevails, with the exception of that which is to be consumed at the village.
-Each household is not permitted to leave the village with in excess of ten (10) trout, and if any amount in excess of that is found in guests’ vehicles, it will be confiscated by security.
+For sustainable fishing, each permit holder is expected to comply with the license condition.

 If you are not familiar with the driving etiquette in Lesotho, please read Tips for driving in Lesotho

 Motebong Lodge offers an array of activities for all of our valued guests.
 Located on the banks of the Katse dam, our unique location offers our guests days filled with adventure or relaxation!